MaxE688/SimpleArticleRepository/README.md

 # SimpleArticleRepository
-A client/server program where articles can be hosted on the server, and requested/searched by the connected clients.
+A client/server program where articles can be hosted on the server, and requested/searched by clients connected through TCP sockets.
 ## Instructions
 - Start Server: ./server \<port\> \<date of news articles\>
 - Start Client: ./client \<IP address\> \<port\>